Making Introspection More ReliableIntrospection

 One important source of concern about the reliability of introspection is the scientific literature.
-Experimental psychologists have studied introspection, and it's important to try to learn what can from their papers.
+Experimental psychologists have studied introspection, and it's important to try to learn what we can from their papers.

 What does experimental psychology say about introspection?
 There's a popular story that says that experimental psychology has demonstrated that people cannot introspect reliably on their mental states, and that anything people say when they introspect is liable to be post hoc rationalization.

 Luckily for all of us, that's not true.
 The paper most people cite is Nisbett and Wilson's 1977 paper entitled "Telling More than We Can Know: Verbal Reports on Mental Processes".
 In their paper, Nisbett and Wilson survey dozens of experimental psychology studies.
 Each study purports to show that people can be led astray in judgments about their own mental processes in various cleverly designed situations.
 They eventually reach a stark conclusion: "In summary, it would appear that people may have little ability to report accurately about their cognitive processes..." (p.
 246)

 That would be a problem.
 But as they themselves point out just a paragraph earlier: "We also wish to acknowledge that the studies do not suffice to show that people could never be accurate about the processes involved.
 To do so would require ecologically meaningless but theoretically interesting procedures such as interrupting a process at the very moment it was occurring, alerting subjects to pay careful attention to their cognitive processes, coaching them in introspective procedures, and so on.
 What the studies do indicate is that such introspective access as may exist is not sufficient to produce accurate reports about the role of critical stimuli in response to questions asked a few minutes or seconds after the stimuli have been processed and a response produced." (p.
 246)